SherifEldeeb/go-canarytools/cmd/ChirpForwarder/docs/Home.md

 Even though there are many ways to receive alerts from the canary console, canary owners who would like to integrate alerts with local/on-prem SIEM solutions had to either do some custom development (to integrate with the console API), and/or expose a service listener to the internet (syslog or webhook).
 This tool aims to lower the barrier for canary owners who have a need to integrate canary alerts into their SIEM/SOAR solutions, or are looking for an easy way to archive alerts & incidents in a standard format, for regulatory & compliance purposes, without the need for custom development, or the need to open a listener to the internet.
 ## Notable Features
-- Fetches all incidents, or only unacknowledged ones, with time filtering (e.g. only get unacknowledged incidents since X)
+- Fetches all incidents, or only unacknowledged ones, with time filtering (e.g. only get unacknowledged incidents since X), and flock support.
 - Automatically fetches incidents on configurable intervals, with "remember last time checked" on restart.
-- Can mark fetched incidents as "acknolwedged" once successfully forwarded to destination.
+- Can mark fetched incidents as "acknolwedged", or delete them once successfully forwarded to destination.
 - Supports the following outputs:
   - **Flat file**: stores incidents as JSON-lines in flat files, with built-in automatic log rotation and retention on configurable settings.
   - **TCP**: forward events to a TCP listener (very popular with SIEM solutions); incidents are JSON encoded and `\n` separated.